Robert N. Bellah: Personal life

-I was, I believe, Chairman of the John Reed Club at the time and was informed shortly after we announced that Eisler would speak that the university was considering forbidding the meeting and that the chairman and executive committee of the Club were asked to meet with an administrative officer.
-The administrator told us in the strongest terms that the invitation was extremely embarrassing for Harvard and asked us for the good of the school to withdraw the invitation.
-When we stood fast he told us that quite probably none of us would ever get jobs if we persisted in our course of action.
-The Harvard administration was attempting to do privately and indirectly what it would not do publicly and brazenly, namely suppress freedom of speech, which was precisely the aim of [Joseph] McCarthy.

-Bellah was fluent in Japanese and literate in Chinese, French, and German, and later studied Arabic at McGill University in Montreal.
+In 1977, Bellah conducted an affair with William M. Sullivan.

 Bellah died July 30, 2013, at an Oakland, California, hospital from complications after heart surgery.
-He was 86 and is survived by his daughters Jennifer Bellah Maguire and Hally Bellah-Guther; a sister, Hallie Reynolds; and five grandchildren.
+He was 86 and was survived by his daughters Jennifer Bellah Maguire and Hally Bellah-Guther; a sister, Hallie Reynolds; and five grandchildren.
 Robert and Melanie Bellah's eldest daughter committed suicide in 1973.
 Their third daughter died at age 17 in 1976 in an automobile accident.
 Raised as a Presbyterian, he converted to Episcopalianism in the Anglo-Catholic tradition.

 Works

 Robert Bellah is the author, editor, co-author, or co-editor of the following books: